Home » Repurposed Furniture » Repurposed Crib Legs Plus a Tabletop

 A simple 2×4 box was constructed as the table skirt using bar clamps.

-Attach the pieces of the box using wood glue and screws.
+Attach the box pieces with wood glue and screws.

 Visit the My Repurposed Life Amazon Store to shop my favorite items.